danielk333/hardtarget/htdocs/source/format_drf.rst

 for data processing.
 As **Digital_RF** does not allow arbitrary meta information, **Hardtarget_DRF** additionally specifies an extra metadata file **metadata.ini** at the top level of the folder tree.
-The metadata file defines key :ref:`experimentparameters` experiment parameters associatated with the experiment data.
+The metadata file defines key :ref:`radarexperimentparams` experiment parameters associatated with the experiment data.